Sunday, September 18

 ......
 It was also noted that the women who had larger storage capacities often nursed at longer intervals, whereas women with smaller storage capacities nursed at more frequent intervals.
 Breast size was not always a good predictor of production or storage capacity, and all of the women had the ability to produce plenty of milk over 24 hours.
 What varied was the amount of milk that could be delivered at one feeding.

 ......Supporters of schedule/routine feedings believe that longer intervals make for hungrier babies who will demand more aggressively and who will obtain the higher fat milk available at the end of a feeding.
 However, Woolridge has shown that prefeed fat levels are inversely related to the length of the interfeed interval.
 Fat concentrations of milk can be maximized by increasing both feed frequency and the amount of milk removed from the breast at a feeding.
-When feed frequency and duration are restricted by predetermined feeding schedules, the result may well be lowered infant fat intake, symptoms of breast milk insufficiency, and underfeeding.2,10
+When feed frequency and duration are restricted by predetermined feeding schedules, the result may well be lowered infant fat intake, symptoms of breast milk insufficiency, and underfeeding.2,10calvanism and attachment parenting

 the line between mama and baby